 Glue all the flowers onto your flower pot.
 All you need is a bit of glue on the back of the flower behind the pom pom.
 Glue them all around and fill up the pot.

-Grab some soil and your favorite plant and fill up these flower pot crafts for kids!
+You’re now ready to grab some soil and your favorite plant and fill up these flower pots!

 From one of our Facebook members, Tiffany Danielle White and her two boys!